SerenityOS/serenity/Base/usr/share/man/man3/posix_spawn_file_actions_init.md

 ## Return value

-In SerenityOS, these functions always succeed and return 0.
+In SilkOS, these functions always succeed and return 0.

 If the effect of a file action fails, the child will exit with exit code 127 before even executing the child binary.